-Aidan and the monks were Irish and so the first thing they needed to do was to learn the English.
-King Oswald was English, but had learnt Irish as a boy when he was forced to live in exile there.
+Aidan and the monks were Irish and so the first thing they needed to do was to learn the English language.
+King Oswald was English but had learned the Irish language as a boy when he was forced to live in exile there.
 He helped the monks.
-Once they had learnt enough of the language the monks went out.
+Once they had learned enough of the language, the monks went out.

 Mary finds inspiration for her work from her own Christian faith and from the work of the monks who created wonderful books like the Lindisfarne Gospels and the Book of Kells.
 The ancient inspires the modern.
 She also studies early manuscripts and ancient calligraphy from around the world to gain an insight into how calligraphy and illumination have enhanced works, both religious and secular, throughout the ages.

 The aim of Mary’s work is to draw the viewer into an experience of prayer, meditation, and blessing.